Random Utility and Limited Consideration: Environment -- Model

 Similar to $m^\rc$, $P_{\pi}^\rc$ has interpretation when the $\rhrc$-rule is consistent with the data.
-Next theorem provides the last missing piece of our characterization before testing. \begin{theorem} Suppose that for given link function $\rc$ and stochastic choice rule $P$ (i) $m^{\rc}$ is well-defined, (ii) $m^{\rc}_{A}(A)>0$ for all $A\in\M$.
+The next theorem provides the last missing piece of our characterization before testing. \begin{theorem} Suppose that for given model $\rc$ and stochastic choice rule $P$ (i) $m^{\rc}$ is well-defined, (ii) $m^{\rc}_{A}(A)>0$ for all $A\in\M$.
 Then the following are equivalent: \begin{enumerate} \item $P$ is a $\rhrc$-rule; \item $P_{\pi}^{\rc}$ is a $\rum\text{-}\hrc$-rule. \end{enumerate} \end{theorem} Note that both $m^{\rc}\geq 0$ and $P_{\pi}^{\rc}$ can be computed from $P$.
-Thus, Theorem~\ref{thm:WRU characterization} implies that in order to test a given model $\rc$ it is necessary and sufficient to test whether $m^{\rc}$ is well defined, and whether calibrated $P_{\pi}^{\rc}$ is a full consideration rule.
-We do not observe $P$ but can consistently estimate it by the collection of sample frequencies $\hat{P}$.
-In Section~\ref{subsection: test} we discuss how to test the $\rhrc$-rule accounting for sampling variability in $\hat{P}$.
+Thus, Theorem~\ref{thm:WRU characterization} implies that to test a given model $\rc$ it is necessary and sufficient to test whether $m^{\rc}$ is well defined, and whether calibrated $P_{\pi}^{\rc}$ is a full consideration rule.
+Theorems~\ref{thm:calibration of m} and~\ref{thm:WRU characterization} provide a generalization of the characterization results in \citet{manzini2014stochastic, brady2016menu}, and \citet{aguiar2017random}.
+Moreover, they provides a unified result for all models that admit a (totally monotone) attention-index representation.\footnote{Note that Theorem~\ref{thm:WRU characterization} simplifies the testing problem because it avoids the problem of computing the distribution over choices for every consideration set in every menu.
+We only need to focus on computing the distribution over choices in each menu.}